 Not enough focus on room usability parameters

 This almost always occurs when the users are not involved in early stages – opportunities to enhance usability get overlooked because their impact during presentations is underestimated.
 As an example, choosing a cable interface (or cable cubby) with retractable cables can considerably simplify things for presenters and facilities staff in every single meeting the room hosts.
 Imagine the cumulative impact over 5 years and maybe 1,000 meetings.
-Similarly, investing in cables with a clip mechanism at the device-end can eliminate loose-connection issues which frequently occur and take a long time for facilities staff to diagnose correctly.
+Similarly, investing in cables with a clip mechanism at the device-end can eliminate loose-connection issues that frequently occur and take a long time for facilities staff to diagnose correctly.

 Hardware is only as good as the control software/programming let it be